Building a Garden Wall— Costs and Other Considerations

 For bigger projects, a third day may be necessary.
 This is also expected for walls that have double skin.
 The third day continues where the second day has left off in terms of bricklaying as well as waste removal once the job is finished.

-Costs Affecting Garden Wall Installation
+Price Affecting Installation

 Garden walls are a major undertaking and may incur additional costs based on what your circumstances are.
 Gardens with too much earth will usually require some excavation.
 If there is an old fence or wall along the area, it has to be removed too.
 This means having to pay for the disposal.
 The same is true if you will hire a skip which could bring an additional cost of £200 to £400.